 Weights: 4 to 10

-What we like: Incredibly powerful and can cast super long distances.
+What we like: Incredibly powerful and can reach super-long distances.

 What we don’t: Can be difficult to cast.

 Replacing Sage’s popular Method is the new Igniter model, which is ever-so-slightly more approachable thanks to its updated KonneticHD construction.
 It’s a bit softer in the tip and less prone to having that dreaded broomstick feel.
-Having said that, the Igniter still is one of the fastest rods on the market.
-It generates incredibly fast line speeds for long distance casting, and is great for punching through big wind and sending large, heavy flies.
+Having said that, the Igniter still is one of the fastest-action rods on the market and an ideal choice for long-distance casting, punching through big wind and sending large, heavy flies.
 But a lot of line and high speeds mean you really need to feel the rod and get the timing right.
-Experienced casters will love the power and distance in the right circumstances, but we wouldn’t certainly recommend this rod for beginners or even most intermediates.
+Experienced casters will love the power and distance in the right circumstances, but we certainly wouldn’t recommend this rod for beginners or even most intermediates.

-We think of the Sage Method as a specialty rod for those with a serious quiver: it’s built for when the weather and wind aren’t cooperating but you still want to get out on the water.
+We think of the Sage Igniter as a specialty rod for those with a serious quiver: it’s built for when the weather and wind aren’t cooperating, but you still want to get out on the water.
 And it’s a great choice when you really need serious distance.
 On Pyramid Lake in Nevada, we’ve gone out to the top of our waders while hauling a step ladder, which you then climb on to get a little more casting distance to reach those huge Lahontan cutthroats.
-The Method would be perfect for that situation, or anytime when distance matters above all else.
+The Igniter would be perfect for that situation, or anytime when distance matters above all else.